QUESTIONS about GROVER BEACH

 I want to become a writer.
 What do I have to do?

 The simple answer is: Make the choice to be a writer, and then write.

 But if you want to be a good writer, you need some support which you will find in writer groups.
 Join a critique group and profit from the help they are willing to provide.
-Do workshops on the craft.
+Attend workshops and read books about the different techniques!!
 Analyze the books you love.
 See how a good author structured it, how he handled the POV, find out what it’s particularly that pulled you into the story.
 And read, read, read…

 You may also find this post helpful.

 Do you fall in love easily?

 Yes, with all my book characters!

 Frankly, I don’t have one.
 I love reading books that are extremely well written and where the style alone is enough to capture me for days.
 Mostly, I read NA romance, but not from one particular author.
 I try a lot of things.

 Can you give us a list of books you really enjoyed?